What Is Your Attachment Style?

 Insecure Attachment Style #2: Avoidant

-The avoidant attachment style holds a positive view of self, but a negative image of others.
+In an avoidant attachment style, the person holds a positive view of self, but a negative image of others.
 It can be summed up with, “I’m good, you’re not good.”
 Avoidants don’t see that they need to be in a relationship to have happiness and fulfillment.
 They don’t like having to depend on other people or having others depend on them.
 They tend to be self-sufficient, loner types who don’t care what others think about them or whether they have anyone else’s support.
 They are often introverted, don’t show their emotions, even deny that they are emotional, and avoid physical and emotional contact.
 When they encounter high emotions in others, they shut down, go silent, and withdraw.
 Ironically, this behavior produces the very thing they are trying to avoid: their partner gets more escalated emotionally.

 Insecure Attachment Style #3: Disorganized